 Arthroscopic Rotator Cuff Repair

-Arthroscopic Rotator Cuff Repair is a minimally invasive surgical procedure which repairs the Rotator Cuff with the help of an arthroscope (a camera) which transmits images from inside the joint.
+Arthroscopic Rotator Cuff Repair is a minimally invasive surgical procedure that repairs the Rotator Cuff with the help of an arthroscope (a camera) that transmits images from inside the joint.
 It is recommended after conservative treatment options fail to relieve shoulder pain and other symptoms.

 Who Needs the Surgery?